-We are also excited to announce that starting January 2018, our Faculty will begin accepting admissions to the new state-of-the-art Bachelor of Science in Electrical Engineering with concentrations in Electronics, Mechatronics and Telecommunications (accreditation from the UAE Ministry of Education is expected shortly).
+We are also excited to announce that starting January 2018, our Faculty will begin accepting admissions to the new state-of-the-art Bachelor of Science in Electrical Engineering with concentrations in Electronics, Mechatronics and Telecommunications.
 Having been painstakingly designed to meet Canadian standards, this program promises to provide you with a pathway towards pursuing graduate & undergraduate university studies in Canada.
 It will also open up a large number of opportunities for you in careers related to electrical engineering in the UAE and worldwide.